-If you’re visiting the Grand Floridian Cafe from another resort, we recommend taking the monorail.
+We recommend taking the monorail if you’re visiting the Grand Floridian Cafe from another resort.
 From most resorts, you can take transportation to Magic Kingdom.
 Then you can take the monorail or resort boat to the Grand Floridian.

 Overall, the Grand Floridian Cafe is an excellent place to enjoy breakfast.
 It’s one of our favorite dining spots among the Magic Kingdom Resorts.

 For more information about the resort, we have a guide that lists all of our articles: